jaytimm/corpuslingr/README.md

 This function prepares the annotated corpus for complex search (as defined above) by building `<token~lemma~pos>` tuples and setting tuple onsets/offsets.
 Additionally, column names are homogenized using the naming conventions established in the `spacyr` package.
 Lastly, the function splits the corpus into a list of data frames by document.
 This is ultimately a search convenience.

+Including text metadata in the `meta` parameter enables access to (and aggregation by) text characteristics included in metadata in the process of corpus search.

 ``` r
 lingr_corpus <- ann_corpus$token %>%
   clr_set_corpus(doc_var='id',